rajsinghtech/kubernetes-manifests/clusters/talos-ottawa/bootstrap/talos/README.md

 # For each node, replace REPLACE_WITH_ACTUAL_SERIAL with the actual serial
 # Example:
 # nodes:
-#   - hostname: "ms01-1"
+#   - hostname: "rei"
 #     installDiskSelector:
 #       serial: "S4J4NF0NA12345X"  # <-- Put actual serial here

-# 2. Verify network interface names match (should be enp89s0 and enp2s0f0np0)
+# 2. Verify network interface names match (should be eth1 and eth2)
+# Check with: talosctl -n <node-ip> -e <node-ip> get links --insecure
 # If different, update the interface names in talconfig.yaml

 # 3. Save and exit